-Beginning Godot 3.0, the audio engine has been rewritten from scratch.
+Beginning with Godot 3.0, the audio engine has been rewritten from scratch.
 The aim now is to present an interface much friendlier to sound design professionals.
 To achieve this, the audio engine contains a virtual rack where unlimited audio buses can be created and, on each of it, unlimited amount of effect processors can be added (or more like, as long as your CPU holds up!)

 The implementation in Godot is pretty efficient and has been written entirely from the ground up, without relying on any existing audio libraries.

 Even the effect processors were written exclusively for Godot (save for the pitch shifting library), with games in mind.
-This allows a very efficient tradeoff between performance and sound quality.
+This allows a efficient tradeoff between performance and sound quality.

 The new audio engine works primarily using the decibel scale.
 We have chosen this over linear representation of amplitude because it’s more intuitive for audio professionals.